keneek/cs-grub/README.md

 ## MongoDB
 - [ODMantic](https://art049.github.io/odmantic/) - Async document mapper for MongoDB based on python type hints, built on pydantic for model definition and validation.

+## Productivity
+- [WakaTime](https://wakatime.com/) - Cool BI productivity tracker which tracks what IDE, project, language, etc is being worked on by the dev team in real time.
+Great looking analytics.